Have your Statement of Defence drafted by a Good Lawyer, just for you.

 For the most part, yes.
 The exact names of the documents involved can be different and filing fees can vary, but the procedure is generally similar.
 Your lawyer will inform you of these differences during your kickoff call.

-Either yourself or the Courts will arrange for the Statement of Defense to be delivered.
-The plaintiff will receive your Statement of Defense and will need to either drop their case or continue court proceedings.
+Either yourself or the Courts will arrange for the Statement of Defence to be delivered.
+The plaintiff will receive your Statement of Defence and will need to either drop their case or continue court proceedings.
 You will be notified of their decision.

-Typically, from the time of your kick-off call you can expect to have your Statement of Defense within one week.
+Typically, from the time of your kick-off call you can expect to have your Statement of Defence within one week.
 Lawyers give these documents a high priority because courts generally enforce strict time limits on responses to Statements of Claim.
-The sooner you can engage a lawyer to draft your Statement of Defense, the better.
+The sooner you can engage a lawyer to draft your Statement of Defence, the better.